ZackWilde27/FlatOut2-HLSLToSHA/README.md

 ## Defining the Vertex Shader
 The vertex shader can be called VertexShader, vsMainD3D9, vsMain, or just main

-It returns the position of the vertex in view space
+It returns the position of the vertex in screen space
 ```hlsl
 float4 VertexShader()
 {